Everything you need to know about data driven design and web prototypes

 Data can also drive form design in Justinmind.
 By dragging a previously created data master to the canvas, a form is automatically created, and users can then enter information which is stored in the Master.
 Plus searches can then be performed on that fresh data, making the experience truly interactive and realistic.

-Data-driven prototyping and UX – the takeaway
+Data driven design and UX – the takeaway

 Data visualization is crucial to giving both you and stakeholders an understanding of how a mobile or web app is going to work.
 Visualizing that data in a wireframe or prototype is an ideal way to validate your ideas before going to code, ensuring that both user experience and business goals are served by the UI.